Dalas121/Heir_2_The_Throne/README.md

 //--------------------
 characters we meet should make a big deal out of the sceptre
-	to justify everyone taking time off of a civil war to go find it
+	to justify everyone taking time off of a civil war to go find it fighting whitefangs
+	make it clear that this isn't the end of the Whitefangs, just a change of power Bazur should be the high chief?
+Maybe we're trying to help a rival ovethrow him? once you help the new chief take over, Konrad asks if now they'll help fight Asheviere the new chief laughs and threatens him instead

 //############################